 As the Money After Graduation community starts to number in the thousands, I feel so privileged to be able to hear your stories and share them with others.
-One of my favorite posts of all time is Your Dark Financial Fears, and last week’s The Truth About Millennial Debt shed even more light on your experiences.

 The past 5 years of my own financial journey is documented in the archives of this blog, but that is only one perspective and doesn’t speak to the diversity of experiences each of you have when it comes to income, debt, and financial goals.
 It’s for that reason that I love when you share where you’re at, where you’re going, and what you think about your journey.
 This is another one of those posts.